 South St, Ashby-de-la-Zouch LE65 1BR

-7. Stafford Castle
+6. Stafford Castle

-Stafford Castle is one of the best surviving examples of Norman fortifications in England and gives visitors a hands-on approach to history.
+Stafford Castle is one of the best-surviving examples of Norman fortifications in England and gives visitors a hands-on approach to history.
 You can dress in period garb, get to grips with the arms of the age, or simply try your hand at coin minting and brass rubbing.
 The fun-infused history lessons at the visitor centre can keep all ages entertained.
 There are also 26 acres to explore, from the keep to the dense woodland, and archaeological finds on display throughout the castle.

-Newport Road, Stafford ST16 1DJ
+Stafford Castle, Newport Road, Stafford ST16 1DJ

 8. Hartlebury Castle